tutosfaciles48/confcall/SECURITY.md

 To report a vulnerability, please contact me at contact[@]tutosfaciles48.fr

-If the vulnerability is accepted, I will ivestigate through the base code
+If the vulnerability is accepted, it will be investigated